Saab Automobile: In motorsport

 Saab competed in the Trans Am Series in 1966, entering a 96 and a 850.
 Saab also entered its 9-3 in the Castrol Canadian Touring Car Championship.

+In 1978 and 1979, Don Knowles won SCCA National Championships in the Showroom Stock B class driving a Saab 99.
+In 1980, Knowles and Bill Fishburne won the inaugural Longest Day of Nelson 24-hour endurance race in a Saab 900 Turbo.

 Saab had a factory rally team with successful drivers, Erik "On-the-Roof" Carlsson, Tom Trana, Simo Lampinen, Stig Blomqvist and Per Eklund.
 The team stopped competing in 1980.
 In 2012 a new Saab rally team took part in the classic historic Midnattssolsrallyt (Rally to the Midnight Sun).
 The S2AB Historic Rally team entered four Saab 99 Turbos, driven by ex-champions Ola Strömberg, Erik Uppsäll, Travis Decker and Jörgen Trued.
 S2AB (Swedish Advanced Automotive Business) is the company led by Magnus Roland, former chassis manager at Saab.